MicrosoftDocs/ATADocs/ATADocs/ata-update-1.6-migration-guide.md

     > [!NOTE]
     > You can also use this ATA Gateway package to install new ATA Gateways.

-2. Your previous settings will be preserved, but it may take a few minutes for the service to restart.
+2. Your previous settings are preserved, but it may take a few minutes for the service to restart.

 3. Repeat this step for all other ATA Gateways deployed.

 > [!NOTE]
 > After successfully updating an ATA Gateway, the outdated notification for the specific ATA Gateway will be resolved.

-You will know that all the ATA Gateways have been successfully updated when all the ATA Gateways report that they are successfully synced and the message that an updated ATA Gateway package is available is no longer displayed.
+You know that all the ATA Gateways have been successfully updated when all the ATA Gateways report that they are successfully synced and the message that an updated ATA Gateway package is available is no longer displayed.

 ![Updated gateways image](media/ATA-gw-updated.png)